Museu do Índio: Museum of the Indian Friends Society

 Sociedade Amigos do Museu do Índio (SAMI) is a nonprofit organization with the objective of bringing the museum together with the public.
 SAMI develops projects which originate from the Brazilian indigenous cultures.
 It makes acquisitions of artifacts and collections, with the intention of preserving the culture of indigenous traditions.
 It promotes educational courses, seminaries, and other social and cultural events.
 Individuals and corporations that propose to help the society can be an associate in one of three categories: partner, contributor, or child benefactor.
 SAMI also accepts new memberships, as well as ideas, suggestions, and volunteers that will increase and ensure support for the scientific and cultural activities of the museum.
 This includes disseminating an accurate, current image of indigenous peoples without preconceptions.

+Controversy with Lille Natural History Museum

+In 2003, a large exhibit of Brazilian native artifacts was planned in the city of Lille as part of the Celebrations of the Year of Brazil in France, that would take place in 2005.
+611 objects were to be displayed in France.
+In order to allow the objects to legally leave the country, given their condition as heritage, Lille Natural History Museum bought the objects, immediately donating them to the Museu do Índio, thus securing the right to loan the objects for five years, renewable for another five years.
+In 2009, having received no notice that there was intent to renew the loan, the Museu do Indio asked for their restitution.
+Representatives of the Lille Natural History Museum refused to do so, alleging that the objects were now part of the heritage of the city of Lille.
+The objects were not displayed in the Museum after 2009.

+After a legal battle that lasted over a decade, the objects were set to be returned in 2023.
+The Brazilian government agreeing to pay for the transportation costs, which, according to the original contract, should have been paid by the French Museum.

+Historian Juarez da Silva has criticised Lille Natural History Museum as having a colonialist mentality, saying that they are holding to "ideas that such objects cannot be preserved and valued in their own countries" and that the cultural heritage of countries deemed as "exotic" is still very much seen as "up for grabs".

 Indian Art Store (Loja Artíndia)

 The Loja Artíndia of the museum is one of the seven Artíndia Stores of FUNAI, which are maintained by the Artíndia Program.
 In these stores, arts and crafts acquired directly from the indigenous communities are sold.
 This guarantees these communities a source of revenue, and stimulates them to maintain their standard of culture.
 In addition, the store sells thematic books, T-shirts, CDs and CD-ROMs.